ClojureBridge/drawing/curriculum/create-something.md

 Clara stared at `update-y` function and concluded to leave as it was.
 Since existence of `:x` and its value didn't affect updating y value.
-The function returned the map with three keys with each value.
+The function returned the map with three key-value pairs with updated y value.

 What about `update` function?
 This needed a little change since key name was changed from `:y-params` to `:params`.